jasonmm/compojure-wiki/Destructuring-Syntax.md

-Compojure supports two sorts of destructuring:
+Compojure supports two sorts of destructuring for parameters passed in on the request:

  1. The Clojure kind, as one might use in the `let` [special form](http://clojure.org/special_forms), and
  2. A Compojure-specific kind designed for parsing parameters from the request map.

 ## Regular Clojure Destructuring

-The most general case is to capture the request map directly:
+Passing one symbol causes the entire request map to be bound to that variable.
+For example, in this code snippet:

 ```clojure
 (GET "/" request
   (str request))
 ```

+the second argument to `GET` is a single variable name.
+This variable will contain the entire request map and can be used inside the code that creates the response.

 If you supply a map or symbol, Clojure's destructuring syntax will be used on the Ring request map.
 For example, here is how you'd bind a specific parameter to a variable using the Clojure syntax: